JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

 Furthermore, we categorize the key-value pairs in the summaries into two types: those generated based on variable values, and those generated based on the executed statements.
 For example, \textit{is\_increased} and \textit{is\_decreased} of Numeric Type variables fall into the former category, as they are determined by changes in the variable's value.
 Conversely, \textit{related\_const\_var} belongs to the latter category, as it needs to be generated according to data dependencies obtained from executed statements.
 The specific categorization of each key-value pair is shown in TABLE \ref{tab:sum}.
+Since both the summary types and the number of state variables in a contract are fixed, the maximum number of elements in the final difference set is bounded, and the iterative algorithm is theoretically guaranteed to terminate.
+Consequently, we do not set a maximum iteration count for the algorithm.

 Based on the above definitions, we extend the function $\phi$ as follows: $\phi(l,l',v) = \phi((\sigma,\pi,\theta),(\sigma',\pi',\theta'),v) = \phi_{\sigma}(\sigma,\sigma',\theta',v) \cup \phi_{\pi}(\pi',\theta',v)$.
 Here, $\phi_{\sigma}$ generates the summarized values based on variable values, while $\phi_{\pi}$ generates the summarized values based on the executed statements.
 In particular, $\theta'$ is used in both functions since the labels of variables are related to both variable values and executed statements.
 Then we define $\Phi(l,l') = \{\ \phi(l,l',v)\ |\ \forall v \in V_C \}$.
 We compute the difference $\Delta(\Phi(l,l'),\Phi(l,l''))$ by comparing $\phi(l,l',v)$ and $\phi(l,l'',v)$ for all $v \in V_C$.
 If for all $v \in V_C$, $\phi(l,l',v)$ = $\phi(l,l'',v)$ and $l'.\theta(v) = false$, we consider $\Phi(l,l')$ = $\Phi(l,l'')$ and the difference is empty.
 Otherwise, $\Delta(\Phi(l,l'),\Phi(l,l'')) = \{\phi(l,l',v)\ |\ v \in V_C. (\phi(l,l',v) \neq \phi(l,l'',v) \lor l'.\theta(v) = true) \}$.